-- Arts Day - Art Gallery Exhibits with themes of diversity - Day of Advocacy, sponsored by the Communication Studies Department - Arabic Celebration - Multicultural Day - Theater Arts Events, e.g. Diversity in the I.E.; Including You: IE

-The institution maintains a Department of Disabled Student Programs and Services (DSPS).
-The full inclusion of individuals with disabilities in academic and co-curricular activities supports and enhances student understanding and appreciation of diversity.

-Hiring Practices and Professional Development.
-According to a recent District staffing plan, the College's full and part time Hispanic student headcount represented 42.69 percent of the student population, while the Hispanic staff count and Hispanic faculty counts represented only 8.76 and 9.06 percent, of these respective groups.
-In order to align with the District and College values of inclusiveness and diversity, the College and the District is working collaboratively to increase Hispanic representation in the staff and faculty.

-The Professional Development Committee has sponsored training opportunities centered on diversity and equity.
-For example, in December 2013, the Professional Development Committee sponsored Safe Space training to a large group of faculty, staff, and managers to support CHC's lesbian, gay, bisexual, transgender, queer (LGBTQ) population, and during fall, 2012, Dr. Tom Brown was invited to address the managers and faculty on the topic of increasing first-year student success in all CHC students, including those with backgrounds typically thought of as "at risk."

-Research and Evaluation.
-The College ensures that cultural and linguistic biases are minimized by using placement instruments that are approved by the California Community College Chancellor's Office, such as Accuplacer, which is used for student assessment and placement into math and English courses.
-As a condition of approval, the vendor must be able to demonstrate that their instrument is free of cultural or linguistic biases.
-Students are provided complete instructions of the assessment process in the Student Pre-Assessment Review Guide, available online at the Assessment web page.

-The College regularly evaluates placement instruments to validate their effectiveness and minimize biases.
-The Mathematics Department reviewed cut scores and conducted a content validation assessment in 2011.
+- Day of Advocacy, sponsored by the Communication Studies Department 103 • Arabic Celebration 104 • Multicultural Day 105 • Theater Arts Events, e.g. Diversity in the I.E.; Including You: IE 106 107 108 The institution maintains a Department of Disabled Student Programs and Services (DSPS).
+The full inclusion of individuals with disabilities in academic and co-curricular activities supports 109 110 and enhances student understanding and appreciation of diversity.
+111 Hiring Practices and Professional Development.
+According to a recent District staffing plan, 112 - the College's full and part time Hispanic student headcount represented 42.69 percent of the 113 student population, while the Hispanic staff count and Hispanic faculty counts represented only 114 8.76 and 9.06 percent, of these respective groups.
+In order to align with the District and College 115 - values of inclusiveness and diversity, the College and the District is working collaboratively to - 116 - 117 increase Hispanic representation in the staff and faculty. - The Professional Development Committee has sponsored training opportunities centered on 118 - diversity and equity.
+For example, in December 2013, the Professional Development Committee 119 - 120 sponsored Safe Space training to a large group of faculty, staff, and managers to support CHC's - lesbian, gay, bisexual, transgender, queer (LGBTQ) population, and during fall, 2012, Dr. Tom 121 - Brown was invited to address the managers and faculty on the topic of increasing first-year 122 - student success in all CHC students, including those with backgrounds typically thought of as "at 123 - risk."
+124 - Research and Evaluation.
+The College ensures that cultural and linguistic biases are minimized 125 - by using placement instruments that are approved by the California Community College 126 - 127 Chancellor's Office, such as Accuplacer, which is used for student assessment and placement - into math and English courses.
+As a condition of approval, the vendor must be able to 128 - demonstrate that their instrument is free of cultural or linguistic biases.
+Students are provided 129 - complete instructions of the assessment process in the Student Pre-Assessment Review Guide, 130 - available online at the Assessment web page.
+131 - The College regularly evaluates placement instruments to validate their effectiveness and 132 - minimize biases.
+The Mathematics Department reviewed cut scores and conducted a content 133 - validation assessment in 2011.
 In 2013 the mathematics cut scores were again examined.
-The department is working collaboratively with the Office of Institutional Effectiveness, Research and Planning (OIERP) to identify educational background measures that are predictive of success in mathematics courses.
-The English department conducted a content and cut score validation study in 2013.
-Disproportionate impact is assessed in all assessment and placement studies).
+The 134 - department is working collaboratively with the Office of Institutional Effectiveness, Research 135 - and Planning (OIERP) to identify educational background measures that are predictive of 136

-The College Office of Institutional Effectiveness, Research and Planning routinely disaggregates data by group membership to determine disproportionate impact so that the College can develop plans to reduce it.
+- 137 success in mathematics courses.
+The English department conducted a content and cut score - validation study in 2013.
+Disproportionate impact is assessed in all assessment and placementstudies). - 140 The College Office of Institutional Effectiveness, Research and Planning routinely disaggregates - 141 data by group membership to determine disproportionate impact so that the College can develop - 142 plans to reduce it.

-Demographics of the Surrounding Community
+143 Demographics of the Surrounding Community